The purposes of the Human Factors and Ergonomics Society of New Zealand (from the 18 June 2020 Rules) are:

 1. To promote the application of human factors/ergonomics knowledge

 2. To advance human factors/ergonomics research, education, public awareness and professional standards

 3. To perform any actions necessary or helpful to the above purposes.

-- Bringing Human Factors/Ergonomics educational opportunities to members and other interested persons via a new monthly webinar series
+- Bringing human factors/ergonomics educational opportunities to members and other interested persons via webinars and other events

 - The provision of regular conferences and regional meetings

 - Monthly member newsletters and communications

 - Subscription access to the UK's CIEHF magazine 'The Ergonomist'